May 22, 2013, 10:56:17 AM *

 « on: February 10, 2010, 07:00:41 PM »

-The DSM-5, due out in 2013, is anticipated to bring a number of changes to the definition of the personality disorders.
-As I understand it, the working group is trying to do away with the complex multiaxial diagnostic approach and to make the personality disorders more discrete (less overlap) - basically the Axes I, II, III will be consolidated to one -- the 10 personality disorders will be reduced to 6 -- and PD will be "scored" on a rating system based on severity.
+REVISED May 2013 - The DSM-5, which came out in 2013, was anticipated to bring a number of changes to the definition of the personality disorders.
+The working group did away with the complex multiaxial diagnostic approach and attempted to make the personality disorders more discrete (less overlap) - basically consolidated Axes I, II, III will be to one -- reducing the 10 personality disorders to 6 -- with each PD will be "scored" on a rating system based on severity.

 1 Impairments The must be impairments in self functioning AND impairments in interpersonal functioning (more on this later)